Lootcode-Dev/lootcode/src/problems/dynamar/wordy/problem.md

 # Wordy

-Given a sequence of letters as well as subsequence from the original list, you are to count how many times the particular subsequence occurs.
+We've got a pretty simple problem, but really, we're just tired.
+Navigating the labyrinth has become more and more taxing, and we need some help with the simpler things man.
+We seek to find overlaps between things as a way to find complexity.
+It's a pretty silly task, but we need help finding subsequent overlaps.
+Given a sequence of letters as well as subsequence from the original word, you are to count how many times the particular subsequence occurs.

 ## Input